SubramanyaKS/React-News-App/README.md

 npm start
 ```

-5. Automatically open the website in localhost
+5. Automatically open the website in localhost or just type below url in browser

 ```
 http://localhost/3000